czak/foodie/README.md

 > A meal planner and calorie tracker for nerds

-A VSCode-inspired nutrition tracker.
+A VSCode-inspired, keyboard-first nutrition tracker.
 Write your meals in FOML (Food-oriented Markup Language), watch the progress bars go brrrr and reach your nutrition goals in no time.

 Live now at https://foodie.czak.pl.
 Go wild.
 Your data is safe* in your browser's `localStorage`.